aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/text-view-configuration/text-item-types/_index.md

 Apply the defined text style to your project and save the customized project as a PDF file.
 Repeat these steps for other customization needs, experimenting with different text item types, font styles, and colors.
 ## Conclusion
 Congratulations!
 You've just scratched the surface of handling text item types in Aspose.Tasks for .NET.
-As you continue exploring, refer to the [official documentation](https://reference.aspose.com/tasks/net/) for in-depth insights.
+As you continue exploring, refer to the [documentation](https://reference.aspose.com/tasks/net/) for in-depth insights.
 ### FAQs
 ### Q: Can I use Aspose.Tasks for free?
 A: Aspose.Tasks offers a free trial.
 Grab it [here](https://releases.aspose.com/).